powerhome/helm-charts/README.md

 Besides that there are some example files in [examples/](./examples/).

-## Configure OICD
+## Configure OIDC
-This chart allows you to configure login using OICD but just as a reminder, this feature isn't available in the basic license.
+This chart allows you to configure login using OIDC but just as a reminder, this feature isn't available in the basic license.